shmohammadi86/ACTIONet_legacy/README.md

 Running ACTIONet consists of two consecutive steps: (1) **Reduction**, and (2) **ACTIONet construction**

 ### Reduction
-In this step, we  preprocess single-cell profile, stored in `SCE` format, to be compatible with the ACTIONet framework.
-This allows for usage of various -omics profiles, as well as to do simultanous bah-correction (optional).
+In this step, we preprocess the single-cell profile, stored in `SCE` format, to be compatible with the ACTIONet framework.
+This allows for usage of various -omics profiles, as well as to do simultaneous batch-correction (optional).
 For sc/sn-RNASeq, there are two main options for reduction:
 	(i). **Without batch-correction**: In this case, you can use the main function `reduce.sce(sce)` to reduce the single-cell data stored in the sce object.
 	(ii) **With batch-correction**: There are currently two methods supported within the ACTIONet framework for batch-correction: (a) [Harmony](https://github.com/immunogenomics/harmony), and (b) [Mutual Nearest Neighbor (MNN)](https://bioconductor.org/packages/release/bioc/html/batchelor.html).
-For the former, please use `reduce.and.batch.correct.sce.Harmony(sce, batch.vec)`, while for the latter you can use `reduce.and.batch.correct.sce.MNN(sce, batch.vec)` fuciton.
+For the former, please use `reduce.and.batch.correct.sce.Harmony(sce, batch.vec)`, while for the latter you can use `reduce.and.batch.correct.sce.MNN(sce, batch.vec)` function.
 In both cases, `batch.vec` is encodes the batches and must have the same number of elements as the cells in the `sce` object (ncol(sce))

 In all of these functions, if the sce object is not already normalized, you can specify a normalization method by passing the `norm.method` parameter.
 Current options are: